-- Patients dealing with chronic and advanced illness who need extra levels of coaching and care.
-Diagnoses could include cancer, stroke, cardiac disease, Alzheimer’s or any serious chronic illness.
+- People who are living with advanced illness who need education on disease process and care.
+Diagnoses could include cancer, stroke, cardiac disease, Alzheimer’s or any serious illness.

 - Patients receiving treatment (such as radiation, chemotherapy or dialysis) for a serious medical condition.

-- Those who are finding day-to-day life increasingly difficult to cope with because of serious illness.
+- Those who are finding day-to-day life increasingly difficult because of serious illness.

 How much does PATH cost?